A step by step guide to knitting your festive Christmas knit!

-It’s time to get to work with the darning needle to sew your masterpiece together.
+Now it’s time to get to work with the darning needle to sew your masterpiece together.
 We lay our pieces flat and sew them together one by one.

-Step 1: lay your front and back pieces on a flat surface, the right sides facing you.
+Lay your front and back pieces on a flat surface, the right sides facing you.

 Okay guys almost done!!!
 The last part is the neck.
 We knit the neck ‘in the round’.
 This means we use the circular needles and instead of knitting back and forth on a row.

 So first things first.
 We pick up stitches evenly around the neckline using our 10mm circular needles.
 There are a few different ways to do this but we’ve included a video of our favourite technique below.
 Once you’ve got all your stitches on your needles you join the loop together and start the rib stitch.
 It’s a good idea to loop a hair tie or spare piece of yarn over your needle when you start so you can keep track of each loop.

 Knit in the round until you’ve completed the allocated loops of rib stitch then cast off.

 💡 Now this part is critical!
 Cast of extra loosely!!
 You need a loose cast off in order to be able to fit your head through the hole.
 Rib stitch has a stretch to it, but if you cast off too tightly you'll have a hole that's too small for your head to fit through.
 Been there, done that and DON'T recommend 😝

 The last thing we do for every piece is weave in the ends.
 That’s basically just tidying up the piece so all loose ends are trimmed down and tucked in.

 Well done on finishing your knit!
 Epic job.
 We know from experience that there's nothing quite like that first time someone asks you where you got your knit from 😎

 We'd LOVE to see how you go!
 Share your masterpiece with us by tagging @cardigang_knits on socials or by sending us an email at firstname.lastname@example.org